Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Method

 \subsection{Test-Time Optimization with Learned Steering}

 During generation, the classifier serves as a learned loss function.
-Given a prompt, we parse a single relation triplet for the subjection, relation and object $(s,r,o)$; and at timestep $t$, aggregate the corresponding attention maps to obtain $\mathbf{A}_s$ and $\mathbf{A}_o$.
+Given a prompt, we parse a single relation triplet for subject, relation and object $(s,r,o)$; and at timestep $t$, aggregate corresponding attention maps to obtain $\mathbf{A}_s$ and $\mathbf{A}_o$.
 The classifier predicts $\hat{p}=\mathcal{C}(\mathbf{A}_s,\mathbf{A}_o,t)$, where $\hat{p}$ is the predicted probability distribution over relation classes.
-We compute a cross-entropy loss against the desired relation $r$ from the prompt:

-and update the latent code with its gradient: $z_t\leftarrow z_t-\alpha\nabla_{z_t}\mathcal{L}_t$.
+We compute a cross-entropy loss against the desired relation $r$ from the prompt: $ \mathcal{L}_t=-\log \hat{p}[r]$, and update the latent code with its gradient: $z_t\leftarrow z_t-\alpha\nabla_{z_t}\mathcal{L}_t$.
 We optimize the first 50\% of the denoising steps.
 In FLUX.1-schnell, we only optimize the initial noise.